Connect to a server via ssh¶

 If you didn't use the default keypair name, then replace id_ed25519 with the path of the private key.

-On older Windows
+On older Windows¶

 Windows 10 and 11 have OpenSSH available via Powershell.
 See this ssh tutorial for more details.
 If you don't have the ssh command available in Powershell, see Microsoft's openssh overview.

-The public ssh key can be added to the authorized_keys file on the server you would like to connect to, i.e. ScienceCluster login node or an instance on ScienceCloud.
+To enable secure and convenient access without repeatedly entering a password, you can configure passwordless ssh authentication.
+This is done by adding your public ssh key can be added to the authorized_keys file on the server you would like to connect to, i.e. ScienceCluster login node or an instance on ScienceCloud.

 Note